 Baby changing tables should not fold down over the toilet, and should include straps to secure a child.

-For older children who can sit unsupported, a strap in toddler seat can ensure that a child is restrained while the parent uses the toilet.
+For older children who can sit unsupported, a strap-in toddler seat can ensure that a child is restrained while the parent uses the toilet.
 This is important because the bright buttons used on modern train toilet door locks and passenger alarms are very appealing to young children!

 These seats should be included in all accessible toilets.

-Children who are potty trained or are in the process of being potty trains will use the toilet on the train.
+Children who are potty trained or are in the process of being potty trained will use the toilet on the train.
 However this can be daunting for young children due to the large gap in the toilet seat and the movement of the train.
 Toilet seats that include an integrated toddler seat are available and should be installed in train toilets.
 The toddler insert can be folded away when not required.